rocketlabdelta/info-central/_recovery/deployment-bags.md

 Deployment bags come in many shapes and sizes.

-{% media /images/deploybag_fox.jpg|Circled, left to right, are the attachment for the pilot chute’s bridle, the elastic loop that the suspension lines are placed through to keep the flap closed, and the hole in the flap. %}
+{% picture path: '/images/deploybag_fox.jpg', caption: 'Circled, left to right, are the attachment for the pilot chute’s bridle, the elastic loop that the suspension lines are placed through to keep the flap closed, and the hole in the flap.' %}

 The pilot chute has not been attached yet.
 The bridle that runs to the apex of the main parachute is visible on the right.

-{% media /images/deploybag_loopa.jpg|One side of the flap is placed over the matching loop|media--small %}
+{% picture path: '/images/deploybag_loopa.jpg', caption: 'One side of the flap is placed over the matching loop', class: 'picture--small' %}

-{% media /images/deploybag_loopb.jpg|A closeup of the suspension lines through the elastic loop|media--small %}
+{% picture path: '/images/deploybag_loopb.jpg', caption: 'A closeup of the suspension lines through the elastic loop', class: 'picture--small' %}

 The lines must be inserted in a particular direction so that they pull out when the bridle and suspension lines are pulled tight by the pilot chute.

-{% media /images/deploybag_foxr7.jpg|Loaded with a Rocketman R7 parachute with the suspension lines inserted into the loops %}
+{% picture path: '/images/deploybag_foxr7.jpg', caption: 'Loaded with a Rocketman R7 parachute with the suspension lines inserted into the loops' %}

 The pilot chute is not attached yet.
 Below the deployment bag is a 6” ruler for size comparison.
 The bag will easily fit in a 4” airframe.
 Because the bag will slide in a 4” diameter airframe shear pins should be used to retain the nose cone until the ejection charge fires.

-{% media /images/deploybag_twob.jpg|Two deployment bags %}
+{% picture path: '/images/deploybag_twob.jpg', caption: 'Two deployment bags' %}
-{% media /images/deploybag_twoa.jpg|Two loaded deployment bags; alternate angle|media--small %}
+{% picture path: '/images/deploybag_twoa.jpg', caption: 'Two loaded deployment bags; alternate angle', class: 'picture--small' %}

 The yellow bag is a large Rocketman bag holding a Rocketman R14 parachute.
 It has a 22” pilot chute.